dgarske/wolfSTM32/README.md

 * wolfCrypt test
 * wolfCrypt benchmark
-* wolfMQTT client
+* TPM 2.0 demo

 These examples use the CubeMX Hal for STM32.
-If you'd like to use the older Standard Peripheral library undefine WOLFSSL_STM32_CUBEMX in user_settings.h.
-To enable STM32F2 support define WOLFSSL_STM32F2.
+If you'd like to use the older Standard Peripheral library undefine `WOLFSSL_STM32_CUBEMX` in `user_settings.h`.
+To enable STM32F2 support define `WOLFSSL_STM32F2`.
+To enable STM32F7 support define `WOLFSSL_STM32F7`.

 ## Important Files